CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 10. Distinguish between Dependencies (as resolved by the Builder, Packager, Assembler or Integrator roles) and Requirements (unresolved, but as defined by the Author or Integrator roles).
 11. Distinguish in which SBOM Types (or stages) different fields are expected to be set, in order to help SBOM Authors produce and verify fields as expected.
 12. PCI-SSF v1.2.1 requires not only that component dependencies are listed, but also service dependencies. ([download link](https://docs-prv.pcisecuritystandards.org/Software%20Security/Standard/PCI-Secure-Software-Standard-v1_2_1.pdf]
+13. Use "Metadata" as the primary term, instead of "SBOM"

 ## License and use of this document